-After six grueling years, the pretty little liars from Pretty Little Liars finally graduated in 2015—surviving what must surely be the longest and most dangerous senior year in history.
+After six grueling years, the pretty little liars from Pretty Little Liars finally graduated high school in 2015—surviving what must surely be the longest and most dangerous senior year in history.
 But while the ladies might not be attending their Rosewood, Pa., high school anymore, they still wallow in the town's perpetually high melodrama, where every citizen seems to hide bloody gloves, every newcomer is a potential killer, and rubber masks are issued at the city limits.
-Such is Pretty Little Liars, Freeform's (formerly ABC Family) high-gloss, low-IQ drama—a show that, just like its main characters, simply refuses to die.
+Such is Pretty Little Liars, Freeform's high-gloss, low-IQ drama—a show that, just like its main characters, simply refused to die.

 Curiosity Killed the Clique … or Maybe Not

-It's not for lack of trying—at least in the case of the show's characters.
+Oh, the show will end its seven-season run in the summer of 2017.
+But it ends on its own terms, despite all the smoking guns and cloaked villains with unlimited data plans lurking in Rosewood, in a show as squirrely as Rocky from the Rocky and Bullwinkle show.
 Indeed, one of the pivotal protagonists, Alison DiLaurentis, started out dead but sprang back to life in Season 5.
 Her former mean-girl clique—Hanna, Spencer, Aria and Emily—has survived all manner of murder attempts and frame jobs themselves.
-(Even as I write this, it seems Hanna's prepped to meet her maker, if she hasn't already done so.
-But we're pretty sure she'll manage to pull through.)

 But while the storyline has now conveniently jumped ahead five years (allowing the oldish-looking characters to get married, drink beer and stop sneaking around their parents so much), life in Rosewood still feels like the same old story.
 Needlessly complicated schemes?
 Creepy killer-torturers lurking in the forest?
 Evil twins?
 Amazingly lifelike masks?
 Checkity-check check.

 If only the local diner served up the occasional Scooby snack.